gebeer/site-pwbs/README.md

 1. copy [ProcessWire](https://github.com/ryancramerdesign/ProcessWire) to your projects root folder
 2. open a terminal in that root folder and execute `git clone https://github.com/gebeer/site-pwbs.git`
 3. during install of ProcessWire choose the profile "bootstrap-sass-official fontawesome blank profile"

+##After installation
+The last step after installing the profile is to install all assets with bower:
+- open a terminal in site/templates and execute `bower install`

 ##How it works
 The profile is based on the blank site profile that comes with PW 2.5 and uses the delegate template approach.
 It comes with a top navbar, a main container and a footer section.
 Rest is up to you.